aragon/hack/docs/os-3-ref.md

 address is an instance of a Voting app with a particular address**, we can know that the action must have been approved by a vote.

-### 1.2 Architecture: Kernel and apps
+### Architecture: Kernel and apps

 An organization or protocol that is built with aragonOS is composed of two types of smart contracts:

+#### Kernel
-- **Kernel:** The kernel is at the core of every organization and there is only one instance of it per organization.
+The kernel is at the core of every organization and there is only one instance of it per organization.
 It manages a very important mapping of *base contract* addresses of each application registered in the kernel (such as the ACL) or the kernel’s own *base contract*.

+#### Apps
-- **Apps:** Apps are contracts that rely on the kernel for their upgradeability and access control.
+Apps are contracts that rely on the kernel for their upgradeability and access control.

-### 1.3 Design philosophy
+### Design philosophy

 The design philosophy we use when developing Aragon apps is very similar to the UNIX philosophy: we try to architect them to do one thing and one thing well, and to respect and implement the few aragonOS interfaces so that they play nicely with the rest of the ecosystem.

 This results in purely technical benefits such as testability, but it is also very powerful when apps are combined and the output of one app becomes the input of an other one (forwarders resemble UNIX pipes in some way).

-### 1.4 Lifecycle of an aragonOS call
+### Lifecycle of an aragonOS call

 ![](/docs/assets/os-app-call.gif)

-## 2. Kernel
+## Kernel
-### 2.1 The app mapping
+### The app mapping

 At the core of the kernel lives a critical mapping called the `app` mapping.